-Once the Admissions office has reviewed the application file, a conditional or unconditional offer is sent to qualifying students.
-Students are required to pay a deposit and provide all required official documents, after which, the Registrar's Office will send an official "Letter of Acceptance" (LOA).
+Once Admissions has reviewed the application file, a conditional or unconditional offer is sent to qualifying students.
+Students are required to pay a deposit, after which, the Registrar's Office will send an official "Letter of Acceptance" (LOA).
 International applicants should refer to the section "Additional Information for International Students" for information on applying for Student Visas and Study Permits.